thewizardplusplus/telegram-bot/README.md

     - possibility change an own vote (optionally, i.e. may be disabled);
   - decor:
     - voting by an inline keyboard;
+    - reverse of a buttons order (optionally);
-    - customizable a buttons text;
+    - customizable a buttons text via individual templates;
-    - displaying of a voting result on buttons;
+    - displaying of a voting result on buttons instead placeholders:
+      - number of votes;
+      - percent of votes;
+    - support emojis (with aliases) in a buttons text;
 - working mode:
   - run as a web service;
   - control via the RESTful API;